 The displays change frequently but some of the famous Vincent van Gogh paintings owned by the Kröller-Müller Museum include De aardappeleters (The Potato Eaters), Caféterras bij avond (Café Terrace at Night), De brug te Arles (Pont de Langlois), Uitgebloeide zonnenbloemen (Withered Sunflowers) – the first painting bought by Mrs Kröller, and inevitably a Zelfportret (Self Portrait).

 The Kröller-Müller Museum also has several temporary exhibitions per year.
-These may be thematic or artist specific and include both loans works and items from the museum’s own vast collection.
+These may be thematic or artist-specific and include both loan works and items from the museum’s own vast collection.

 The Sculpture Garden of the Kröller-Müller Museum

 The beautiful sculpture garden of the Kröller-Müller Museum is one of the largest in Europe both in terms of overall size and the number of works on display.
-This outdoor gallery of 25 hectare of forested landscapes is home to around 160 sculptures by amongst others August Rodin, Henry Moore, Jean Dubuffet, Lucio Fontana, Joep van Lieshout and Claes Olderburg.
+This outdoor gallery of 25 hectares of forested landscapes is home to around 160 sculptures by amongst others Auguste Rodin, Henry Moore, Jean Dubuffet, Lucio Fontana, Joep van Lieshout, and Claes Olderburg.

 The icon of the sculptures garden is the Sculpture flottante, Otterlo, 1960-1, by Marta Pan.
 It floats like a white swan on a small circular pond – specially designed by Pan after the gardener nixed the idea of a large lake as unsuitable for the arid Hoge Veluwe area.